huynle/ogpt.nvim/README.md

 ### Edgy.nvim setup
 ![edgy-example](assets/images/edgy-example.png.png)

-I prefer `edgy.nvim` over the floating windows.
-It allow for much better interaction.
+`edgy.nvim` plugin offers a side window (positioned to the right by default) that provides a parallel working space where you can work on your project while interacting with OGPT.
 Here is an example of an 'edgy' configuration.

 ```lua
 {